cloudflare/cloudflare-docs/content/speed/_partials/_brotli-compression-warning.md

 To disable these features for specific URI paths, create a [Configuration Rule](/rules/configuration-rules/).

-Please note that [Cloudflare Fonts](/speed/optimization/content/fonts/) also requires Cloudflare to decompress the response and compress it again, and cannot be disabled through Rules at this time.
+Additionally, [Cloudflare Fonts](/speed/optimization/content/fonts/) also requires Cloudflare to decompress the response and compress it again, and cannot be disabled through Rules at this time.

 {{<Aside type="note">}}
-If you want to take advantage of [Cloudflare Web Analytics](/analytics/web-analytics/), we recommend using the [manual mode (a JS snippet)](/analytics/web-analytics/getting-started/#sites-not-proxied-through-cloudflare) to avoid decompression.
+If you want to use [Cloudflare Web Analytics](/analytics/web-analytics/), we recommend that you use the [manual mode setup](/analytics/web-analytics/getting-started/#sites-not-proxied-through-cloudflare) (adding a JavaScript snippet to your HTML pages) to avoid decompression.
 {{</Aside>}}